-In selecting students for admission, we place importance on the basic research ability to promote empirical, logical, and independent research in the academic fields in which the National Institute of Japanese Literature (NIJL) is involved.
+In selecting students for admission, we place importance on basic research skill in Japanese literature and related fields that are empirical, logical, and capable of promoting independent research.
 The aptitude of the applicant will be judged through their master's thesis and oral examination (regarding the content of the thesis, specialized knowledge, research plan, etc.).